The best tool for the job.

 Craig Claiborne, Craig Claiborne’s Favorites from The New York Times, 1975, p.
 73.

 Fun Fact: Adjusted for inflation, $185 in 1971 (the year Claiborne’s original essay was published) for the 2.5mm 11 quart stock pot cited equals $1170 in 2018.
-In both constant dollar terms and quart-for-quart, the 3mm BCC 14 quart Stocker is 17% less expensive.
+Quart-for-quart, the thicker 3mm BCC 14 quart Stocker is 17% less expensive in constant dollar terms.

 Our company’s home is here in Brooklyn, NY, literally down the street from the late, great Waldow Co., the last pot maker from the heyday of coppersmithing in America.
-We got our start on the old Waldow tooling before designing our own, and now Brooklyn Copper Cookware is a true native of America’s foodie ghetto, still hand-made, still 100% American, and ever more committed to sustainable manufacturing and super-low environmental impact.
+We got our start on the old Waldow tooling before designing our own, and now Brooklyn Copper Cookware is a true native of America’s foodie ghetto, hand-made down to the rivets in America, and ever more committed to sustainable manufacturing and super-low environmental impact.

 We not only know pots, we know cooking.
 That’s what got us into this business.